-The VRC is making its Visiting Artist video collection available in streaming format via our LUNA digital image collection.
-We are in the process of converting the DVD collection; the entire collection should be available by the end of 2014.
+The VRC is making its Visiting Artist video collection available in streaming format to all CU students, staff, and faculty via our LUNA digital image collection.
+We are in the process of converting the DVD collection; the vast majority of the videos are now available and the process will be complete in early 2015.
 Streaming videos are not available until the semester following an artist’s visit.

 Accessing streaming videos